Sodaware/blitzmax-mode/README.md

 * `blitzmax-mode-smart-indent-p` - Disable smart indentation by setting this to `nil`. `t` by default.

+* `blitzmax-mode-complete-pairs-p` - Enable automatic insertion of matching keyword pairs - such as "End Method" - by setting this to `t`.  `nil` by default.

 * `blitzmax-mode-compiler-pathname` - Full pathname to the BlitzMax compiler `bmk`. "bmk" by default.